-- B. Jesus is unique because of what He did (10-11).
-"He was in the world, and though the world was made through him, the world did not recognize him.
-He came to that which was his own, but his own did not receive him."
-Here John mentions four past activities related to Jesus. - 1.
-He came to the world.
+B. Jesus is unique because of what He did (10-11).
+"He was in the world, and the world was made through him, yet the world did not know him.
+He came to his own, and his own people did not receive him."
+John mentions four past activities connected to Jesus.

+1. He came to the world.
 He was in the world.
 John should know, for he saw him and spent three years with him.
-Just think of it.
-God paid a visit to the world in cognito.
-God was here in the person of Jesus. - 2.
-He made the world.
-"The world was made through ["by" in the KJV] him."
+The Son of God visited the world in cognito.

+2. He made the world.
+"The world was made through him ["by" in the KJV]."
 That's quite a feat to put on your resume, isn't it?
-He made the world (also in verse 3). - 3.
-He was not recognized by the world.
-"The world knew him not," is how the KJV puts it.
-That's unthinkable!
-The Creator came and His creation didn't recognize Him!
+He made the world (also in verse 3).

+3. He was not recognized by the world.
+"The world knew him not," as the KJV puts it.
+Unthinkable!
+The Creator came, and His creation didn't recognize Him.

 The innkeeper didn't recognize Him, and so He was born in a stable.
 King Herod didn't recognize Him, and so He was taken as a babe into hiding in Egypt.
 Later, Mary and Joseph's other children, Jesus' half-brothers and sisters, didn't recognize Him and accused Him of being out of His mind.
-The crowds that loved His free lunches didn't recognize Him, and in the end forsook Him.
+The crowds that loved His free meals didn't recognize Him, and in the end forsook Him.
 So also the religious leaders didn't recognize Him and even attributed His works to the devil.
 And finally, Pilate and the Roman soldiers didn't recognize Him and executed Him.

 Every day He was on planet earth, the Logos was an enigma to the world.
-And that was especially true at the Cross.
-It didn't make sense to them.
+And that was especially true at the cross.
+It didn't make sense to the people.
 The God-sent Messiah shouldn't die a criminal's death, should He?
-No, He shouldn't, but He did.
-Why?
-Because that was God's plan, God's eternal, grace-shaped plan.
-God sent His Son to take the place of condemned criminals, and God's Son paid the penalty that condemned criminals deserve to pay.
-He literally took their place.
-And God judged Him in their place literally.

-That's what happened on the cross.
+No, but He did.

+And why?
+Because that was God's plan, His eternal, grace-shaped plan.
+God sent His Son to take the place of lawbreakers, and God's Son paid the penalty that lawbreakers deserve to pay.
+This is what happened on the cross.
 And when it happened the world didn't recognize it, for the world didn't recognize Him.

-By the way, it will when He comes the next time.
-For as Revelation 1:7 says, "Look, he is coming with the clouds, and every eye will see him, even those who pierced him; and all the peoples of the earth will mourn because of him.
+That will not be the case when He comes the second time.
+Revelation 1:7 says, "Look, he is coming with the clouds, and every eye will see him, even those who pierced him; and all the peoples of the earth will mourn because of him.
 So shall it be!
 Amen."

 4. He felt the rejection of those who were His own.
 Verse 11 explains, "He came to that which was His own, but His own did not receive Him."
-Remember, He's the One who built the universe.
-Barclay is right when he paraphrases verse 11, "It was into his own home that he came, and his own people did not welcome him."
+Keep in mind that this is His world.
+He built it.
+Barclay paraphrases verse 11, "It was into his own home that he came, and his own people did not welcome him."

-We could well translate the opening words, "He came home."
+We could rightly translate the opening words, "He came home."
 When Jesus came to this world, He did not come as an alien.
 He came home.
 And He didn't come to North America or China or Russia.
 He came to Israel, to the place and people He had chosen and blessed for more than fourteen centuries.
 Had He come to some other nation and been rejected, it would have been bad enough.
 But He came home, to the people who should have known He was coming, to the descendants of Abraham, Isaac, and Jacob, to the very nation He Himself had chosen.